bright/bright.github.io/_posts/2015-01-11-frame-video-view.md

   }
   {% endhighlight %}

-If you want to do action specific for particular implementation eg. `seekTo()` from `VideoView`, you can call it like that:
+If you want to execute action for particular implementation eg. `seekTo()` from `VideoView` you can call it like that:
 {% highlight java %}
   frameVideoView.asVideoView().seekTo(x);
 {% endhighlight %}